Crisis Relief and Disaster Relief Assistance

 What our participants do in return:

-We ask that when we assist a family with a bill, that a member of the family come volunteer at the mission for 6 hours.
+Unless the family has experienced a natural disaster or house fire, we ask that a member of the family come volunteer at the mission in exchange for items needed.
 Many of the people we serve come with different skills that they are able to use to help us.

 Why we do it this way: